MShaw1223/project/README.md

 ## How do I use FXTrax ?
   - To access FXTrax, go to the link [here](https://project-rho-hazel.vercel.app/)
   - Press sign up and enter a password and username from here you will be sent to the homepage
-  - OR use these login credentials
-    - username: test
-    - password: abc